Appearance

 typescript

-import { createTRPCClient, createWSClient, wsLink } from "@trpc/client";
+import { createORPCClient } from "@orpc/client";

 import WebSocket from "ws";

-import type { AppRouter } from "@molf-ai/server";
+import type { RpcClient } from "@molf-ai/protocol";

 const token = process.env.MOLF_TOKEN!;